sulbel/conceptual-toolbox/langs/CSS.md

-background-color | set the background color of an element padding | distance between the content and border surrounding it text-align | justify -> fill lines to edge; center; left; right
+background-color | set the background color of an element padding | distance between the content and border surrounding it text-align | justify -> fill lines to edge; center; left; right box-shadow | applies one or more shadows to an element opacity | how opaque an item is; 1 is fully opaque, 0 is fully transparent text-transform | adjusts text without changing the HTML line-height | adjust the height of each line in a block of text